 These compatibility issues should hopefully become moot in the future thanks to Matter, a recently-launched networking protocol.
 The tech allows accessories to work on any platform so long as they have the Matter label.
 It’s going to take time to roll out necessary updates, and things like security cameras aren’t supported yet, but expect the 2024 smart home market to be radically different.
 Amazon and Google have already added Matter to their most recent speakers and displays.

 Amazon Echo vs Google Nest: Verdict

-It’s important to think in terms of platforms instead of individual speakers and displays.
+It’s important to think in terms of platforms instead of specific hardware.
 Many of us, especially Android users, rely heavily on Google services and Google Assistant, which can make integrated hardware naturally appealing.
 On the other hand, some are very invested in the Amazon ecosystem, particularly people who exploit their Prime membership for frequent shipping or services like Prime Video and Prime Music.

 It's important to think in terms of platforms instead of individual speakers and displays.

-It’s possible to combine multiple platforms in the same home, but this should be avoided whenever possible.
+It’s possible to combine multiple platforms in the same home, but that should be avoided whenever possible.
 You have to double the time you spend on software setup, and it can get confusing remembering where devices are located, which accessories they control, and what services they support.
-That’s especially true if you have guests or family that are unfamiliar with technology.
+That’s especially true if you have guests or family that are unfamiliar with smart home concepts.